alistaircol/ac-website/content/articles/building-and-hosting-a-full-ci-cd-containerised-laravel-application.md

 * Run some basic code checks
 * Build front-end asset (css & js) bundles
-* Build container for entire application (excluding dev dependencies and including front-end bundles)
+* Build an image with the entire application (excluding dev dependencies and including front-end bundles)

-The resultant container will:
+The resultant image will be able to:

 * Run web application (obviously)
 * Run scheduled tasks (i.e. `php artisan schedule:work`)